slyt/pytest-example/README.md

 This is because python only imports once per session and subsequent imports are ignored in order to improve performance and preventing conflicts from loading modules multiple times.

+- `50:00` Cloud providers have "CloudShells" where you can clone a repo into a brand new shell to see if things work in a cloud environment. e.g. `git clone repo` then `make all` on a brand new machine.
+Works out of the box.
+- `55:00` AWS Cloud9 is a web based IDE.
+With automation/testing, you can onboard by simply cloning the repo and running `make all`.
+- `56:00` CodeBuild is the AWS equivalent of Github Actions.
+Can create a `buildspec.yml` to configure how the app is built on AWS.
+- `73:00` [GitHub Codespaces](https://github.com/features/codespaces) is Cloud Environment similar to Cloud9.
+- `75:00` Can use Jupyter Notebook (e.g. Google Colab) and save it into your repo.
+Can build a test suite around jupyter notebook.